marcoscgdev/flutter_video_thumbnail/README.md

 *   `videoPath` (String, required): The path to the local video file or the URL of a network video.
 *   `quality` (int, optional): The quality of the generated thumbnail, an integer between 0 and 100.
 Defaults to `80`.
 *   `useCache` (bool, optional): If `true` (default) and `videoPath` is a network URL, the plugin will attempt to load the thumbnail from cache first and store it after generation.
 Set to `false` to always fetch and generate the thumbnail without using the cache.
 This parameter has no effect on local video files.
+On Web, this parameter currently has no effect; caching is managed by the browser.

 Returns a `Future<Uint8List?>` which is the byte data of the thumbnail image, or `null` if thumbnail generation fails.